-Biola has become one of the world’s leading comprehensive Christian universities, offering more than 150 undergraduate and graduate programs across eight schools.
+Biola has become one of the world’s leading comprehensive Christian universities, offering more than 150 undergraduate and graduate programs across nine schools.
 We encompass more than 6,300 students from every state and 44 countries, 60,000-plus alumni, faculty numbering in the hundreds, and thousands of friends and supporters worldwide.
 Our extended community is rapidly expanding, embodying conviction and courage in a multitude of ways throughout the world.

 In the years to come, Biola University aspires to make an impact that will eclipse anything seen in our first century of service.
 Our University Plan, made up of seven aspirations which encompass the specific areas of present focus, will ensure that Biola continues to carry out the mission of its founders while also becoming a university more comprehensive and global than our founders ever envisioned.